 2. Right-click on AD FS Management.

-2. In the User Account Control window, click Yes to allow the program to make changes to the computer.
+3. In the menu at the bottom of the screen, click Run as administrator. - In the User Account Control window, click Yes to allow the program to make changes to the computer.

-3. In the AD FS Console window, in the console tree, expand Services, right-click on the Certificates folder, and select Set Service Communications Certificate.
+- In the AD FS Console window, in the console tree, expand Services, right-click on the Certificates folder, and select Set Service Communications Certificate.

-4. Now, in the Windows Security window, select the new SSL Certificate that you just imported in to the AD FS Personal Store in the previous section and then, click OK.
+- Now, in the Windows Security window, select the new SSL Certificate that you just imported in to the AD FS Personal Store in the previous section and then, click OK.

-5. In the AD FS Management window, a private key warning reminds you that the selected certificate’s private key must be accessible.
+- In the AD FS Management window, a private key warning reminds you that the selected certificate’s private key must be accessible.

-This is a reminder that you need to ensure that the private key was correctly associated with your SSL Certificate during the installation process.
+This is a reminder that you need to ensure that the private key was correctly associated with your SSL Certificate during the installation process. - Click OK.

 Your SSL Certificate should be successfully assigned to the AD FS Service.